ENTREPENEURSHIP - BBS204

 • You can strive to achieve a certain income within a specified time scale

-There are 10 lessons in this module as follows:
+There are 10 lessons in this course:

-1. Scope & Nature of Entrepreneurship
+1. Scope and Nature of Entrepreneurship

-2. Is Entrepreneurship Right for You?
+2. Is Entrepreneurship Right for You

 3. Assessing opportunities